mmehdig/mmehdig.github.io/_posts/2016-10-23-the-growth-of-ai.markdown

 I would like to address a misconception about artificial intelligence.
 I think it is becoming a common believe between academics and intellectuals that we can constantly improve artificial intelligence.
 It is hard for me to make any claim in favor or against it.
 In fact, I believe there is a misconception about growth of machine's intelligence, similar to [our many other misconceptions](https://www.youtube.com/watch?v=Sm5xF-UYgdg).
 Well, we are bad at generalization on things that we don't receive in their correct channels until we look into right numbers, in their right scale.
 Let me explain why I think this is a problem, and focus on a subject.

-Recently, Sam Harris, famous philosopher and neuroscientist, had a talk on TED about danger of loosing control over AI.
+Recently, Sam Harris, famous philosopher and neuroscientist, had a talk on TED about danger of losing control over AI.
 He had claims that I believe they are badly misleading and it's common between many academics and intellectuals.
 Before explaining the problem that I see I should explain his reasons correctly.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8nt3edWLgIg" frameborder="0" allowfullscreen></iframe>